tthorntone/AdNauseam-Wiki/Launch-and-filter-lists-load-performance.md

 Parsing raw filter lists is a CPU and memory intensive task.
 Adblock Plus-compatible filter syntax is complex, and thus parsing those filters requires a lot of CPU cycles.
 To add to the parsing complexity, µBlock also supports the parsing of hosts files.
 Though µBlock could parse filter lists at a satisfying speed, this doesn't mean trying to improve performance in that area should not be attempted.

 So this is what has been done in 0.8.9.0.
-The idea is rather simple: create and cache a compiled version of a filter list, so that next time it needs to be loaded in memory, all the costly parts of the parsing operation has been done already:
+The idea is rather simple: create and cache a compiled version of a filter list, so that next time it needs to be loaded in memory, all the costly parts of the parsing operation have been done already:

 ![Figure 1](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/benchmarks/setup-performance-internals.png)